Pampas Grass Seeds - White

 White Pampas Grass (Cortaderia selloana) - This magnificent white Pampas Grass plant thrives in full sun and hot climates.
 From ornamental grass seeds, it will take 2 or 3 years to bloom, but your patience is richly repaid by long-lived garden performance!
 Pampas ornamental grass grows fairly fast, so it is an ideal choice for filling large, barren landscapes.
 It will also grow thick creating an effective privacy screen, wind break or sound barrier.
 Cortaderia selloana Pampas Grass has long, graceful blades and fluffy panicles that are beautiful.
 One of the favorite ornamental grasses, white Pampas Grass is classic and offers both color and texture in the landscape.

-Like most ornamental grasses, Pampas Grass is pest-resistant.
-It is also highly drought-resistant and, once established, never needs watering.
-It will grow in most soils and responds favorably to frequent fertilization.
+Pampas ornamental grass will grow in most soils and responds favorably to frequent fertilization.
 To obtain good growth and plume production, pampas grass should be fertilized with a complete fertilizer (6-6-6, 8-8-8 or 10-10-10) at a rate of two pounds per 100 square feet four times each year.
-Ornamental grass care also includes cutting out the brown, dead foliage in the late winter.
+Care also includes cutting out the brown, dead foliage in the late winter.
 Or, if significant frost damage occurs, the entire plant can be cut back to 2 feet from the ground.
-The grass blades are sharp, so care must be taken when pruning.